2014 - 2015 CALPCC BOARD OF DIRECTORS

 |Susan Zgliczynski, Ph.D., LPCC, NCC, DCC|

 I have been a counselor educator at the University of San Diego since 1980 and work with students in both Clinical Mental Health Counseling and School Counseling Programs.
 I have taught most all of the core counseling courses including professional orientation and ethics in counseling, lifespan development, assessment, diagnosis and treatment planning and research design.
 I am also very interested in international applications of counseling and have led graduate students in study trips to over 10 different countries.
-I was an original board member of the California Coalition for Counselor Licensure and remain on the board of CALPCC as Treasurer.
+I was an original member of the Coalition for Counselor Licensing and had been Treasurer of CCCL and CALPCC and am the 2014-2015 President.
+I hope to meet many of you at the Fall 2014 Conference in San Francisco and the Spring 2015 Conference in San Diego.

 Dean Porter, MS, NCC, NCCC